powsybl/powsybl-optimizer/open-reac/README.md

 # OpenReac

-OpenReac is a reactive optimal power flow that gives a set of hypotheses for voltage and reactive controls by network equipments such as generators, shunt compensators and transformers.
+OpenReac is a reactive optimal power flow that gives a set of hypotheses for voltage and reactive controls by network equipment such as generators, shunt compensators and transformers.
 OpenReac can be used for network planning or in operation as well.